 – Fabric Dye of your color choice.
 I used 1 packet for 2 lead ropes, but I could have easily dyed 6 or more ropes with the same bucket of dye.
+I used Tulip for this project but have really liked the staying power of RIT in projects since and recommend that brand.
+The Tulip brand faded badly.

 – 4 TBS of Salt